-In the 2018-2019 academic year, 32 schools offered some type of other precision metal working program.
+In 2018-2019, 32 schools offered a other precision metal working program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Other Precision Metal Working Worth It?

 The median salary for a other precision metal working grad is $38,140 per year.
 This is based on the weighted average of the most common careers associated with the major.

 Explore Major by State

 You may also be interested in one of the following majors related to other precision metal working.

 |Major||Number of Grads|